Are you ready to discover your college program?

 After you complete the GRE, expect to get the results in 10-15 days.
 Your score report outlines your personal details, including your name, address, date of birth, major, and test dates.
 The test report outlines your GRE test score and an associated percentile rank.
 The GRE breaks down into a verbal reasoning section scored on a 130–170 scale; a quantitative reasoning section scored on a 130–170 scale; and an analytical writing section scored on a zero to six scale.
 ETS scores the verbal reasoning and quantitative reasoning sections based on how many questions the test taker correctly answers.
 A trained ETS reader scores the essay for the analytical writing section.

+How do I determine if my score competes well against other applicants?
 Each school collects its own average GRE scores by program.
-Go to each school's official web site and research how you compare to other applicants.
-The admission requirement and FAQ pages serve as good places to begin your inquiry.
+Go to each school's official Web site and do research to see how you compare to other applicants.
+The admission requirement and FAQ pages stand as good places to begin your inquiry.
 If you do not hit the target, it does not mean you do not qualify for graduate school.
-Your performance at the undergraduate level, work experience, and other information in the admissions packet may earn you admission
+Other factors come into play such as your performance at the undergraduate level, work experience, and other information in the admissions packet such as your essay.

 |Scaled Score||Verbal Reasoning %||Quantitative Reasoning %|